StrangeRanger/identify-root-user-logins/RLSpy_CronJob/README.md

--Version 2.1.2-

 This program scans auth.log in order to find out if a user(s) have logged in as root, and identify who they are.
 This program is disigned to be executed as a cronjob.
 It is recommended to have this program executed everyday at 11:59 PM.
 When cronjob executes the program, all data/information collected will be reported to the root_login_log.

 Important Notes:
 - When creating the cronjob, create it in root's cronjob by entering `sudo corntab -e`.
-The recommended crontab preset/setting is `59 23 * * * cd {location of RLSpy_CronJob} && python3 root_login_search.py`.
-It is important that you include `cd {location of RLSpy_CronJob}` or else the cronjob will not work.
+The recommended cronjob preset/setting is `59 23 * * * python3 /location/of/root_login_search.py`.

 Security Features/Notes:
 - This program identifies user who have used `sudo bash`, `sudo -i`, `sudo su`, and `su`/`su root`